bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 The vector object is a mapping to a member value, so to access a value you could use vector['membername'], which for example, given a SwitchVector would be either "On" or "Off".
 Note, it is not a mapping to a member object, it is a mapping to the member value.

-As well as the methods documented below, dict methods are available such as get() and iteration through keys, values and items.
+As well as the methods documented below, vectors have dict methods such as get() and iteration through keys, values and items.

-This section documents the property vectors which can be created and set into the device, and also the associated members.
+A number of attributes are common to all vectors.

 Common Attributes
 ^^^^^^^^^^^^^^^^^